In this section:

 To configure your editing environment, use the Editor settings page and its child pages.
 There is also a Quick Switch Scheme command that lets you change color schemes, themes, keymaps, etc. with a couple of keystrokes.

 When you open a file for editing, it opens in its own tab.
 The editor you are currently working in, is the active editor.
-You can change behavior of the active editor using the commands under node of the main menu.

 - 1. Editor area